phensley/cldr-engine-website/docs/doc-design-bundles.md

 "EEEE, d MMMM y"
 ```

+Admittedly some of this schema is reused across multiple fields, but it would be nice if we could eliminate it.

 #### Storing the full schema vs values only

-Below are the sizes for the JSON representation of these 16 files across all 360 locales:
+Below are the sizes for the JSON representation of these 16 files across all 360 locales.

 | size (MB)  |   object                                      |
 |------------|-----------------------------------------------|